Towards Generalizable Robotic Manipulation in Dynamic Environments: Datasets and Implementation Details

 \subsection{Implementation Details}

 \paragraph{\textbf{\emph{Training Details.}}} All baseline models are trained on the proposed \dybench dataset using their official default configurations.
 All experiments are conducted on NVIDIA A100 GPUs.
-The VLA action model predicts a future action window of 15 steps.
-The visual observations are resized to $224 \times 224$.
-The models are optimized using the AdamW optimizer ($\beta_1=0.9, \beta_2=0.95$, weight decay $10^{-8}$) with a cosine learning rate scheduler and a linear warmup over the first 5,000 steps.
-The base learning rate is set to $10^{-5}$, while that for the action model is $10^{-4}$.
-The training process spans 100 epochs with a maximum of 100,000 steps and a per-device batch size of 16.
+For the Qwen3-VL~\cite{Qwen3-VL} based VLA models, the policy is initialized from Qwen3-VL-4B.
+The visual-language backbone hidden dimension is 2560.
+The action head is implemented as an MLP and predicts 14-dimensional absolute joint actions with a future action window of 15 steps.
+Training uses the primary observation stream without additional proprioceptive state input, and visual observations are resized to $224 \times 224$.
+The models are optimized using AdamW~\cite{loshchilov2019decoupled} with $\beta_1=0.9$, $\beta_2=0.95$, $\epsilon=10^{-8}$, and weight decay $10^{-8}$.
+We use a cosine learning rate scheduler with a linear warmup over the first 5,000 steps and a minimum learning rate of $5\times10^{-7}$.
+The learning rates for the visual-language backbone and the action head are set to $10^{-5}$ and $10^{-4}$, respectively.
+The training process spans 100 epochs with a maximum of 100,000 steps.
+Mixed precision training and gradient checkpointing are enabled.
+Full-parameter fine-tuning is conducted with the DeepSpeed ZeRO-2 strategy.
+Training uses 8 GPUs with a per-device batch size of 8.

 For the proposed \dymethod, we introduce hyperparameters to effectively model the dynamic world representations and historical flow.
-Specifically, we expand both the history and future windows to 4 frames with a stride of 4.
+Specifically, we employ 4 world queries and assign a weight of 0.05 to the world model loss.
+The world branch adopts per-frame cosine supervision on future object-centric features extracted by a frozen DINOv2-B/14 encoder.
+We expand both the history and future windows to 4 frames with a stride of 4.
+Historical observations are represented by optical flow.
 The resolution for historical images and optical flow computation is set to $64 \times 64$.
-We employ 4 world queries and assign a weight of 0.05 to the world model loss.

 \paragraph{\textbf{\emph{Evaluation Details.}}} We conduct closed-loop evaluations to assess the policy performance.
 For each task, the policy is evaluated over 100 episodes.
 In dynamic environments, object motion is dynamically initialized at the beginning of each episode.
 To simulate realistic physical interactions, the environment continuously monitors contacts between the gripper and dynamic objects.
 Once a contact is detected, the object stops its autonomous motion to reflect the grasping state.
 We enforce strict boundary checks where an episode is immediately terminated and recorded as a failure if a dynamic object moves out of the camera view.
 For specific tasks like lifting, success requires the vertical position of the target object to exceed a predefined threshold.
 In addition to the overall success rate, we track metrics including manipulation score and route completion.
 We also penalize erratic behaviors to thoroughly assess the robustness of the policy in dynamic environments.
 For the Level~1/2/3 dynamic complexity experiment in the main paper (\fig{fig:level_perf}), the five selected tasks are \textit{Adjust Bottle}, \textit{Handover Mic}, \textit{Hanging Mug}, \textit{Move Can Pot}, and \textit{Place Container Plate}.